-ON THIS PAGE: You will read about the scientific research being done now to learn more about this condition and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will read about the scientific research being done to learn more about this condition and how to treat it.
+Use the menu to see other pages.

 Combination chemotherapy/other medication.
 New combinations of steroids and chemotherapy are being studied to treat amyloidosis.

-Stem cell transplantation.
-Based on research in some medical centers, stem cell transplantation may be offered to patients more often for amyloidosis.
+Peripheral blood stem cell transplantation.
+Based on research in some medical centers, peripheral blood stem cell transplantation may be offered to patients more often for amyloidosis.
 See the Types of Treatment section for more information.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current amyloidosis treatments in order to improve patients’ comfort and quality of life.
+Palliative care/supportive care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current amyloidosis treatments to improve comfort and quality of life for patients.

 Looking for More About the Latest Research?